 An inward man, Joseph saw in the simple, ordinary world about him more than others saw.
 His neighbor casting seed on the family field he loved – wasn’t God’s passionate love for the land of Israel like that?
 Even as he built a village house or a table, his thoughts sometimes turned to another world: was not God building a kingdom for his people?

-An inward man, Joseph saw beyond the fields and mountains of the small town of Nazareth, but he said little about his inmost dreams to others.
+An inward man, Joseph saw beyond the fields and mountains and the small town of Nazareth, but he said little about his inmost dreams to others.
 A quiet man, he kept his own counsel.

 The two were constant companions at the synagogue in Nazareth.
 Together they celebrated regularly the great Jewish feasts, listened to the Scriptures, and journeyed as pilgrims to Jerusalem.

 Jesus must have seen in Joseph a simple, holy man who trusted God with all his heart.
 Someone like Joseph, so unassuming, so steady, so quietly attentive to God, was like a treasure hidden in a field.
-He could easily go unrecognized.
+He could go unrecognized.

 Later, would Jesus remember lessons and tell stories he learned earlier at Nazareth from Joseph, the carpenter?